FREQUENTLY ASKED QUESTIONS

 What age children do you accept?

-GWFS accepts applications for children ages three to six, while the summer camp is extended for children up to age eight.
+GWFS accepts applications for children ages three to six.
 All children must be able to respect others, follow directions, and notice their toileting needs.

 When can I enroll?

 Registration remains open throughout the school year until maximum enrollment is achieved: all five days of the week are full with a max of 12 students per day.
 If the enrollment link is live on our website then we are currently accepting new students.
 Once we receive your application we will contact you to schedule a site visit.
 If it's a good fit, we'll get set you up in our billing software and accept the application fee and first month's tuition to secure your spot.

 We strongly prefer that families choose consecutive weekdays to attend, rather than every other day or every two days, etc. This is for the greatest benefit of the child in promoting simplicity and consistency in their schedule/routine, as well as building upon educational milestones.

 It's important to us to have our costs and billing processes fully transparent and understandable to you.
 Our tuition is based on a daily rate of $38.50, which includes all days of the school year that we are open, September through May.
 The rate for the full year is equally divided between the 9 months of school, not including summer camp months.
 This allows are rates to be consistent every month, regardless of how many school days there are in that month.

 Secondly, there is a reason our tuition are higher than average.
 This 1) allows us to provide a substantial living wage to our highly-skilled and highly-trained educators 2) enables us to offer small class sizes and low adult to child ratios which are proven beneficial in child outcomes and 3) supports our not-for-profit mission and vision to advance nature education for all.
 Each month a portion of every tuition payment goes to fund "forestships" for other children who would not otherwise be able to attend.
 We thank you for supporting our school, and community, in this way!